suijingfeng/vkOpenArena/README.md

 OpenGL2 renderer seems use more memory, Upping com\_hunkmegs to 256 will generally be OK.

-* About -fno-strict-aliasing
-I am using GCC7.2 and clang6.0 on ubuntu18.04.
+* Different results compile OA without -fno-strict-aliasing I am using GCC7.2 and clang6.0 on ubuntu18.04.

 Build OA using clang with -fno-strict-aliasing removed:
 ```
 WARNING: light grid mismatch, l->filelen=103896, numGridPoints*8=95904
 ```
-This is printed by renderergl2's R_LoadLightGrid function.
+This is printed by renderergl2's R\_LoadLightGrid function.

     Problem solved with following line added in it.
 ```